 If you are not sure whether I would be a suitable therapist for you, you can request a free half-hour telephone conversation to help you decide before you schedule your first session in-person.

-~ Telephone Communication: My voicemail is confidential.
-You can always leave a personal message for me and I will respond as soon as possible, usually within 24 hours.
+~ Telephone/FAX Communication: My voicemail is confidential.
+You can always leave a personal message for me at 415-263-0374 and I will respond as soon as possible, usually within 24 hours.
+That is NOT a texting number.
+My FAX number is 415-564-3403.

-~ Other Methods of Communication: I do not use texting, Skype, or video for therapy or communication.
+~ Other Methods of Communication: I do not use texting for communication.
+Please use phone, FAX, email, or postal mail for communication.
 I do not use Internet chat rooms or any social media platforms.
 If you have feedback, complaints, or problems, please contact me privately.
 As a licensed psychologist, I am not legally allowed to respond in public settings or forums.

 ~ Insurance Coverage: To use insurance benefits, I will need to check your coverage before your first appointment.
 If I am not an in-network provider, you may have benefits that cover out-of-network providers.